boar5135/SoftwareEngineering/README.md

   </tr>
   <tr>
 <td>Both Mayuko and the syllabus draw attention to the importance of providing feedback to others.
 As part of the CSC 160 course, students will be required to assess each other's work, and this is similar to Mayuko's work environment where her and her colleagues provide feedback to each other to create the best products possible.</td>
-    <td>While the video highlights the importance of soft skills and the need to be able to communicate, this is not stressed in the syllabus.</td>
+    <td>While the video highlights the importance of soft skills and the need to be able to communicate, this is not stressed nearly as much in the syllabus.</td>
   </tr>
   <tr>
-    <td>Both the video and the syllabus emphasize the importance of appearance and that it crucial that the product be visually appealing and desirable to the consumer</td>
+    <td>Both the video and the syllabus emphasize the importance of appearance and that it is crucial that the product be visually appealing and desirable to the consumer.</td>
-    <td>The video does mention that role models are important and to seek out people that can best aid
+    <td>Unlike the video, the syllabus does not remind students that learning how to design websites and code does not end when the class does</td>

   </table>
   <p><b>Sources</b></p>
   <ul>